pappasam/cookie-cutter-hovercraft/README.md

 # Cookie-Cutter template for Hovercraft

-This is a cookiecutter template for use with Hovercraft.
+This is a cookiecutter template for use with [Hovercraft!](https://github.com/regebro/hovercraft).
 It is fairly minimal and results in typical slideshow presentation with left to right movement.
 I think this is an extremely easy way to create a pretty, engaging presentation quickly.

 ## Dependencies